jessemorley/jsync/README.md

 # JSYNC Backup

-A macOS AppleScript application that automates rsync backups for Capture One sessions with real-time progress notifications.
+A macOS AppleScript application that automates rsync backups for Capture One sessions.

 ## Features

-- 🔄 **Automated Backups**: Syncs the active Capture One session folder using rsync
+- Automated rsync backups of active Capture One sessions
-- 📊 **Progress Tracking**: Real-time notifications showing file counts, transfer speeds, and current files
+- Real-time progress notifications with file counts and transfer speeds
-- 💾 **Location Memory**: Remembers previously used backup destinations
+- Remembers backup locations for convenience
-- 🚨 **Error Handling**: Handles disk space issues and other backup errors gracefully
+- Handles errors like disk space issues gracefully
-- 🎯 **Session Detection**: Automatically detects the current Capture One session folder
+- Automatically detects the current Capture One session folder

 ## Installation